 An interesting and pertinent finding by Barrett and Kecmanovic (2013) indicates retirees who perceive their savings to be inadequate tend to have a lowered sense of subjective well-being.
-While it can be argued that the connection of financial security with a sense of subjective wellbeing in later life is highly likely it is also important to recognize that the relationship should be seen as relative and not absolute (see Diener et al; 1993; Diener & Biswas-Diener, 2002).
-Subjective well-being is not solely dependent upon money and financial security per se as a range of personal and situational circumstances impact an older person's overall sense of subjective well-being (Jivraj et al; 2014).
-There is now increasing concern worldwide relating to issues surrounding increasing levels of social isolation and loneliness among older people warranting focused research attention upon the relationship between financial security and social connectedness which is critical for healthy aging (Cruwys et al; 2019; Fakoya, McCorry & Donnelly, 2020).
-Staying connected and productive as we age offers an abundance of opportunities to age well (Chen & Zhang, 2022; Gonzales, Matz-Costa & Morrow-Howell, 2015).
-Rajola, Frigerio and Parrichi (2014) contend that economic and financial well-being foster active aging, general health and social inclusion in later life.
+While it can be argued that the connection of financial security with a sense of subjective wellbeing in later life is highly likely, it is also important to recognize that the relationship should be seen as relative and not absolute (Diener et al., 1993; Diener & Biswas-Diener, 2002).
+Subjective well-being is not solely dependent on money and financial security per se as a range of personal and situational circumstances impact an older person's overall sense of subjective well-being (Jivraj et al., 2014).
+There is now increasing concern worldwide relating to issues surrounding increasing levels of social isolation and loneliness among older people warranting focused research attention upon the relationship between financial security and social connectedness, which is critical for healthy aging (Cruwys et al., 2019; Fakoya et al., 2020).
+Staying connected and productive as we age offers an abundance of opportunities to age well (Chen & Zhang, 2022; Gonzzales et al., 2015).
+Rajola et al. (2014) contend that economic and financial well-being foster active aging, general health, and social inclusion in later life.
 Policymakers might well take note of a study by Nissanholtz-Gannot and Peretz-Dayan (2023) that older people on lower incomes tend to engage less frequently in social activities compared with those on higher retirement incomes.
-For Aronson (2019) "How and when we age, and how we experience that aging, also depends on our environment, coping mechanisms, health, behavior, wealth, gender, geography and luck" (p.176).
-Topa, Hernández-Solís and Zappalà (2018) argue that "Financial literacy and decision making should be further explored to better understand how health and well-being are influenced by them during the life course" (p.9).
+For Aronson (2019), "How and when we age, and how we experience that aging, also depends on our environment, coping mechanisms, health, behavior, wealth, gender, geography and luck" (p.
+176).
+Topa et al. (2018) argue that "Financial literacy and decision making should be further explored to better understand how health and well-being are influenced by them during the life course" (p.
+9).
 Research undertaken by Stewart et al. (2020) offers the challenge to further explore the association and subsequent implications of lower levels of health literacy and financial literacy on mortality in later life.
-Of particular importance for middle-aged and older persons is the emerging concept of "financial health literacy" which according to Leung et al. (2022) has implications for health care decision making, physical and psychological well-being and involves "money management, medical bill management, understanding health insurance, deciding on appropriate health services, and planning for long-term care needs" (p. e3921).
-The preceding researchers draw attention to the interrelatedness between health literacy, financial literacy and health insurance which has significant implications for designing financial education curriculum for middle-aged and older persons.
+Of particular importance for middle-aged and older persons is the emerging concept of "financial health literacy" which according to Leung et al. (2022) has implications for health care decision-making, physical, and psychological well-being and involves "money management, medical bill management, understanding health insurance, deciding on appropriate health services, and planning for long-term care needs" (p. e3921).
+The preceding researchers draw attention to the interrelatedness between health literacy, financial literacy, and health insurance, which has significant implications for designing financial education curriculum for middle-aged and older persons.